People cross a river in Bangladesh via a narrow footbridge and by boat.

 In future, these weather-related phenomena are likely to become even more extreme.
 That is why Bangladesh is working hard to gain international support for its efforts to adapt to climate change.
 In fact, Bangladesh has taken on the role of spokesperson for the countries that are highly vulnerable to the impacts of climate change.

 Bangladesh is the most populous of the “least developed countries” (LDCs).
 Over the last few decades, the country has made remarkable progress and its economy is developing at a dynamic rate.
-The World Bank estimates that Bangladesh will graduate from the UN’s Least Developed Countries list in 2026 if its economic development continues unchanged.
+Based on the resolution adopted by the UN General Assembly on 24 November 2021, Bangladesh will graduate from the UN’s Least Developed Countries list in 2026.

 German development cooperation with Bangladesh